combinatorial/DBFBProfilePictureView/README.md

 ## Version history

+1.6.0 - move to FBSDK v4 and AFNetworking 2 (thanks to @Rawrcoon)

 1.5.3 - fix bug with long facebook ids and the disk cache (thanks to @fmalekpour)
       - Expose imageView as a readonly property (thanks to @0xc00010ff)